githubschool/gh-github-intermediate-template/labs/4-interactive-rebase.md

 1. Wait for the workflow run to complete
 1. Click the **Code** tab
 1. Click the link to your game
-1. Verify the rules are now displayed on the game page
+1. Verify the game score updates are animated

 ## Need Help?